-A jubilee event.
-A market square in Sale, Manchester.
-A hamlet of humans and a kaleidoscope of castles.
-Even with those adjectives switched the square is full of life and activity.
-In the background, stalls and a brass band briefly blows through.
-In the centre of the square, a singer and a hurricane of bubbles erupts from somewhere within a crowd.
-In the foreground, a hamlet of hovels and a kaleidoscope of kids.
+The scene unfolds with a hamlet of humans and a kaleidoscope of castles.
+Despite switching those adjectives, the square bustles with life and activity.
+Stalls and a brass band briefly pass through in the background.
+In the centre of the square, a singer captivates the audience as a hurricane of bubbles erupts from somewhere within the crowd.
+In the foreground, a collection of hovels forms a hamlet, and a kaleidoscope of kids adds to the vibrant atmosphere.

 “Vanelope by day, Zorro by night”